 For the average everyday coffee drinker, coffee shops can either be huge attractions or intimidating turn-offs.
-Whether you're looking for somewhere to read a good book or get energized before your morning commute, here's a few friendly Virginia Beach coffee shops worth checking out regardless of your coffee knowledge.
+Whether you’re looking for somewhere to read a good book or get energized before your morning commute, here are a few friendly Virginia Beach coffee shops worth checking out regardless of your coffee knowledge.

 Good or bad coffee can seriously affect the outcome of the rest of your day.
-You can pick the best grinds and set the coffee pot up early, but if you don't get it just right, you'll be regretting it for hours.
-And, for anyone sticking to a tight time schedule, you might not always have time to brew up a steamy Aeropress or french press before work.
-Thankfully, Virginia Beach is covered with amazing places to get a cup of coffee on-the-go.
-We've picked a few of our favorite spotsfrom all over town, so we've got you covered regardless of where you are.
+You can pick the best grinds and set the coffee pot up early, but if you don’t get it just right, you’ll be regretting it for hours.
+And, for anyone sticking to a tight schedule, you might not always have time to brew up a steamy Aeropress or french press before work.
+Thankfully, Virginia Beach is covered with amazing places to get a cup of coffee on the go.
+We’ve picked a few of our favorite spots from all over town, so we’ve got you covered regardless of where you are.

 Location: Virginia Beach Oceanfront (19th street)